BarrRedKola/ovnt/README.md

 DO NOT CHANGE the other subnet (10.200.1.0/24) and virtual ethernet device name (veth0), as the scripts configure them in this way!

+After everything went fine, add the checkMyTorrentIp.png.torrent file (can be found in this repo as well) to your transmission-daemon and look for the tracker status!
+It shall also  print out the IP address of your VPN enabled network namespace.

 -------
 If you want your OpenWRT system to do the whole thing automatically after every boot, just add